 The most obvious signs of Adderall addiction correspond to the behaviors you exhibit when you’re abusing stimulants.
 You might be acting out of character and become more aggressive toward people you are close with.
 Also, you might not be able to function properly or handle situations accordingly when you are on or off Adderall.

-This causes a great deal of conflict and it can also cause the potential to suffer consequences by the law, depending on the actions you’re taking to obtain the drug.
+This causes a great deal of conflict, and it can also cause the potential to suffer consequences by the law, depending on the actions you’re taking to obtain the drug.

-Even if you are diagnosed with ADHD, taking the drug in excess or selling it for profit to buy your own on the street is illegal and you risk your freedom by doing so.
-Also, many people lie about their diagnosis which can result in jail fines or criminal records, leading to using Adderall illicitly which has its own risks.
+Even if you are diagnosed with ADHD, taking the drug in excess or selling it for profit to buy your own on the street is illegal, and you risk your freedom by doing so.
+Also, many people lie about their diagnosis, which can result in jail fines or criminal records, leading to using Adderall illicitly, which has its own risks.

-Although Adderall is known to increase mood and productivity in those who need the drug, it can actually create a plethora of negative mood changes in those who abuse it and take it recreationally.
+Although Adderall is known to increase mood and productivity in those who need the drug, it can actually create a plethora of adverse mood changes in those who abuse it and take it recreationally.

 Although you may think these things cannot happen to you, there is no way to tell, especially if you are pushing the limit when it comes to the overconsumption of drugs or alcohol.

 When an individual actively using a substance feels this way, they might act out or isolate themselves from family or friends that are concerned.
-Unfortunately, this can lead to reactions and disagreements which will potentially cause a falling out in relationships.
+Unfortunately, this can lead to reactions and disagreements, which will potentially cause a falling out in relationships.

 It is important to an individual’s recovery that they receive support from their family and loved ones.
 Without their support, the success rate and overall motivation to get clean can diminish quickly and possibly lead you to engage more frequently in Adderall abuse or other substances.

 Also, drug addiction will make you unstable and possibly cause you to push people away and lose everything, which is one of the most common consequences of addiction in general.